.png)

 guided from within

-Hey, stranger—pull up a chair.
+Hey, beautiful soul—pull up a chair.

 1